awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-osx-client.md

-# Amazon WorkSpaces macOS Client Application<a name="amazon-workspaces-osx-client"></a>
+# Workspaces macOS Client Application<a name="amazon-workspaces-osx-client"></a>

-The following information will help you get started with the Amazon WorkSpaces macOS client application\.
+The following information will help you get started with the Workspaces macOS client application\.

 **Topics**
 + [Requirements](#osx-requirements)